Coronavirus Guidance for Clubs and Societies

 We know that it has been extremely challenging running clubs and societies and how difficult it can be with the constantly changing guidance.
 We are forever thankful to our dedicated club and society committee members for continuing to work hard to support student experience at ARU and we are here to help and support you in any way we can.
 If there is anything the Student Activities team can do to help or if you have any queries at all, please get in touch.

-We have created a template risk assessment for online events to make it easier for our clubs and societies to run their activities online.
+We have created template risk assessments to make it easier for our clubs and societies to run their activities in as safe a manner as possible.
 All ARU students have access to MS Teams and we'd recommend clubs and societies use this free tool whereever possible.
-We also have Pro Zoom accounts available for societies to book and use.
+We have also invested in online tools such as Zoom Pro and webinar licenses, Steam games and Canva Pro, all of which can be used by our clubs and societies.

 If you would like to run an event online but are not sure where to start, please get in touch with your coordinator.